 Provides flexibility and reduces credit exposure through storage future contracts and bilateral physical forward agreements.

 The world’s first crude oil storage futures contract has made it easier to acquire storage on a short to intermediate-term basis.
 This mitigates counterparty risk through either a clearinghouse guarantee (for futures contracts) or upfront payment by purchasers (for bilateral physical forward agreements), and at the same time reduces credit exposure found in term contracts.

 Post-auction, these contracts can be traded, increasing a company’s flexibility.
-The value of a storage futures contract has a direct correlation to a calendar spread option, due to the inherent optionality embedded in both.
+The value of a storage futures or bilateral physical forward agreement has a direct correlation to a calendar spread option, due to the inherent optionality embedded in both.
 With a better understanding of this dynamic, trading companies can develop more sophisticated approaches in making both their derivative and physical trading decisions.

 Improves the adaptability demanded by refiners seeking assured supply

 Refiners face a balancing act between their onsite storage, opportunities available in the supply chain and unscheduled outages.